 - Combine the oats and roughly chopped almonds to a small baking sheet then bake 7-10 minutes until lightly toasted.
 Transfer to a large bowl.

-- After the granola has chilled completely, gently lift it out of the pan using the parchment paper as handles and cut it into 12 bars.
+- After the granola has cooled completely, gently lift it out of the pan using the parchment paper as handles and cut it into squares or bars.
 Serve as needed.